 This kind of ammunition is available in a bunch of different colors, along with some neon fluorescent options as well.

 Tournament Grade Paintballs

-One of the biggest features of tournament grade paintballs is their thin but firm shell that breaks more easily on impact more consistently.
+One of the biggest features of tournament-grade paintballs is their thin but firm shell that breaks more easily on impact more consistently.
 Additionally, one can expect better performance in the form of a straighter flight leading to improved accuracy due to the remarkably consistent size and shape throughout.

-Tournament grade paintballs have bright fills that make marks on targets easily visible.
+Tournament-grade paintballs have bright fills that make marks on targets easily visible.
 On the other side, neon colors are not available as these are prohibited for use in professional competitions.

-The last kind of paintball is the reusable paintball or reball.
+The last kind of paintball is reusable paintball or reball.
 Reballs are foam substitutes for paintballs.
-These balls are the same size as paintballs, but they don’t have a paint filling and weight slightly more.
+These balls are the same size as paintballs, but they don’t have a paint filling and weigh slightly more.
 These were initially designed by manufacturers to allow teams that are practicing to save money on ammunition.
 However, nowadays, some paintball parks have dedicated reball fields.